adamjamesreid/mfed/README.md

 ## More options

-You can make your own GATC fragment file using the script mfed/bin/fragment_genome.py
+You can make your own GATC fragment file using the script mfed/bin/fragment_genome.py, e.g.

+`mfed/bin/fragment_genome.py results/genome/genome.fa > gatc_frags.gtf`

 When running mfed.nf:
 * *--min_reads* sets the minimum number of reads mapping to a fragment across all samples added together for it to pass the inital filtering (default = 10